SujayCh07/codelinc10/codelinc10/README.md

-# LifeLens Next.js App
+# FinMate Next.js App

-LifeLens is a Next.js 15 application that delivers an AI-assisted financial planning experience.
-It features an enrollment journey, personalized insights, a learning hub, timeline tracking, and an always-on LifeLens support dock.
+FinMate is a Next.js 15 application that delivers an AI-assisted financial planning experience.
+It features an enrollment journey, personalized insights, a learning hub, timeline tracking, and a streamlined mobile navigation experience.

 ## Features